 Shares and real estate have both generated reliable income and capital returns for Australians over the long-term, but whether to invest in property, shares (or both) often leads to heated debate.

-The 67% of Australians who own the house they live in are usually passionate believers that property is the best investment – but what’s commonly believed isn’t always true.
+The 67% of Australians who own the house they live in are usually passionate believers that property is the best investment – but what’s commonly believed isn’t always true, and the catch is that these comparisons are not comparing apples with apples.

 Property and shares are rarely out of the news, with weekly predictions about Australian property bubbles and busts fuelling speculation and creating confusion for the majority of investors.